joeledv/ADNI-FreeSurfer-Segmentation-Machine-Learning/README.md

 ### Dataset
 https://www.kaggle.com/datasets/joeldv1/adni-change-mci-to-alzheimer-in-24-months

+## Machine Learning

+For this project, several classification models were evaluated using training and test datasets.
+The most promising models were further optimized through Bayesian hyperparameter search.
+Among them, CatBoost and Random Forest Classifier demonstrated the best overall performance.
+After confirming that these models did not exhibit severe overfitting, they were retrained on the full dataset.
+The CatBoost model achieved an AUC of 0.97 and an F1-score of 0.88, while the Random Forest Classifier reached an AUC of 0.93 and an F1-score of 0.80.

 ### References
 - Alzheimer's Disease Neuroimaging Initiative. (n.d.).
 ADNI: Alzheimer's Disease Neuroimaging Initiative.
 Retrieved from https://adni.loni.usc.edu
 - Danvalcor, jcg01, DairaRe.
 (2024).
 ADNI-FreeSurfer-Segmentation.
 Retrieved from: https://github.com/Danvalcor/ADNI-FreeSurfer-Segmentation